Skip to Content

-This year was much better because I decided to do a natural dye with whipped cream!
-Not only was it sensory and sugary fun for Lennox, but the set-up and clean-up were so easy!!!
+This year, I decided to take a different approach and try something new: natural dyeing with whipped cream!
+Not only was it a sensory and sugary delight for my son Lennox, but the setup and cleanup were a breeze.

 Ingredients for whipped cream dyed easter eggs